im-shala/papermc-1.8.8-docker/README.md

 # Minecraft 1.8.8 Paperspigot Server Docker

-A Docker Compose setup for running a Paperspigot 1.8.8 Minecraft server in a container environment.
+A Docker Compose setup for running a Paper 1.8.8 Minecraft server in a container environment.

 ## About